dougmacknz/stateful-pagination/README.md

 To enable lazy load mode- send a `pageCount` prop to the `<Pagination>` component, and add a `position` prop to each `<PaginationItem>`.

 See the [lazy load example on Storybook](https://dougmacknz.github.io/stateful-pagination/?path=/story/pagination--lazy-load) for an example of how you can use this mode.

+## Styling

+There is no CSS included with this plugin.
+By default- Bootstrap class names are applied to the Pagination controls.
+These class names can be changed with the `ulClassName`, `liClassName`, and `anchorClassName` props on the `<PaginationControls>` component.

 ## Credits